- Sri Lanka

 Latest News from A&K Tanzania

-Scheduled to open in June 2019, Gran Melia Arusha is the third of Melia Internationals hotels in Tanzania.
+Gran Melia Arusha is scheduled to open in August 2019.
+Gran Melia Arusha is the third of Melia Internationals hotels in Tanzania.
 The hotel is set out on 18 acres of coffee and tea plantations in Arusha, a 50 minute drive from Kilimanjaro International Airport.

 Gran Melia Arusha features 171 rooms in Standard and Red-Level categories.
 The Red Level rooms include junior, grand and presidential suites.
 All the rooms enjoy views of either Arusha city or of Mount Meru.
 The hotel has a variety of dining options including Saba Saba, the all day dining restaurant, Yellow Chilli, a speciality restaurant serving Hindu cuisine and the Rooftop, which offers Peruvian - Spanish gastronomy along with high energy cocktails.
 Other hotel amenities include an outdoor swimming pool, a gym and a spa.